 Have you ever thought about what your hair is doing underneath all those protective styles (weaves wigs and braids.)?
 I also find that women sometimes just give up on their hair and just learn to be happy with the head of hair that they are born with.
 Nevertheless there are a few ways that women decide to go natural

-The big chop The big chop is when you cut off all the remaining relaxer.
+The big chop is when you cut off all the remaining relaxer.
 You cut all the chemical relaxer down to the curly natural hair.

 Pros: You’re cutting off all the dry, brittle pieces of your hair which makes it easier to manage but it grows really fast.